The Truth About Happily Ever After

 And so on.

-The funniest part of it all is that we’ve never spoken a word about it.
+The funniest part is that we’ve never spoken a word to each other about it.
 It’s just this ongoing, low-grade silliness that cuts the tension while keeping us connected.

-I'm gonna laugh when he finds this one.
+I'm gonna laugh if he finds this one.
 Your move, dude.

-So, the answer to what no one tells you about living happily ever after is that it requires constant effort.
+So, the truth about living happily ever after is, like anything else in life worth having, it requires consistent effort.

 You have to keep investing in yourself so you've got something left to invest in each other.
 Happily ever after is endurance.
-It's a marathon that never ends, so don't take the track shoes off right after the wedding.
+It's a marathon that never ends, so don't take off your running shoes right after the wedding reception.

 It’s intentional living in real time, because we’re still saving for that someday beach house in a country with better espresso.
 We’re still choosing each other because that's the way it always has been and will be.